richardmoonw/CRS_PythonDataStructures/README.md

-# Estructura de Datos en Python by University of Michigan
+# Python Data Structures by University of Michigan

 About this course: